Would you like a ginger cat? Do you love Garfield? Have you seen his charming smile and happy attitude?

 One major feature you must look out for in a tabby cat is an “M” marking on the forehead.
 Tabby cats are also called tigers for apparent reasons.

 OH!
-Ginger cats make very good companions and guess what?
-If you are a single guy and no girl seems to look your way for whatever reason, get yourself an orange ginger tabby cat and see how they draw all the lovely girls your way with their irresistible charm.
+Ginger cats make very good companions, so guess what?
+If you are a single guy and no girl seems to look your way, get an orange ginger tabby cat and see how they draw all the lovely girls your way with their irresistible charm.